jburtondev/JavaScriptOOP/README.md

 Jamie Burton:

-- Example object oriented programming styles in JavaScript
+- An example of object oriented programming styles in JavaScript